jnz/udoom/README.md

     make -j10 BOARD=STM32F7508_DK

-The STM32F7508 version has a huge flash memory and the `doom1.wad` (Shareware version) is embedded in the firmware in the build process, so no SD card is required.
+The STM32F7508 version has a large QSPI flash memory and the `doom1.wad` (Shareware version) is embedded in the firmware in the build process, so no SD card is required.
 But the firmware has to be uploaded on the Quad-SPI flash memory.
 This requires the STM32 Cube Programmer from ST with an external loader.